Dating and Intimacy with an Ostomy - Part 1: Background

 I had my temporary ileostomy through my first semester of college and told two of the girls I became friends with.
 I still pretended with a couple of guys that I just had a bandage on my incision.
 I never realized that most young people don’t even know what an ostomy was, let alone jump to the conclusion that I had one.

-After my surgery at the age of 24 to have a permanent ostomy, I dated a couple of guys since then.
-One being about four months post-op and still very much adjusting to my new body and new normal.
+After my surgery at the age of 24 to have a permanent ostomy, I dated a couple of guys.
+One being about four months post-op.
+I was still very much adjusting to my new body and new normal.
 He was incredibly sweet and sensitive and prior to us having “the talk,” he knew I had been through the mill with my inflammatory bowel disease but didn’t know details.

 I remember sitting in the car rehearsing to my dad what I was going to say to him when I thought it was time I be honest and share my “secret.”
 I was so nervous.
 I mentioned the night before that when we hung out the following day, there was something I wanted to talk to him about.
 A quick piece of advice: I should not have done that.
 It causes a lot of mind wandering and makes it out to be a bigger deal than it is.